cademirci/cademirci.github.io/_posts/2021-08-06-using-global-variables-in-java-threads.md

     fileName = args[0];
     String aRow = readFile(fileName).split("\n")[0].replaceAll("\\s{2,}", " ").trim();
     // replaceAll("\\s{2,}", " ").trim() is a sweet thing.
 It erases extra whitespaces
     // and converts them into single ones.
-It is a big simplier for the job where
+It is a big simplification for the jobs
-    // inappropriate data like absurd text files were given.
+    // where inappropriate data like absurd text files were given.

     int columnCount = aRow.length() - aRow.replaceAll(" ", "").length() + 1;
     // that means if there are 3 whitespaces in a row, there are 4 elements in a row
     // like "12 9 42"

     for (int i = 0; i < columnCount; i++) {
       Main thread = new Main();
       thread.start();